 2. to seize on, claim for one’s self eagerly

 3. to snatch out or away

 The Bible is made up of two main parts known as Testaments: the Old Testament, written in Hebrew (with some portions written in Aramaic), and the New Testament, which was written in Greek.
-The Bible was then translated into Latin so that Christians in the Roman Empire could understand it since Latin was the common tongue of the western Roman Empire.
+The Bible was then translated into Latin so that the early Christians of the Roman Empire could understand it since this was the common tongue of the western Roman Empire.
 And much later, William Tyndale (c.
 1494–1536) was credited with bringing about the first English translation directly from Hebrew and Greek texts.